…And where to find them

 The word ‘ceramides’ is essentially a blanket term for a whole bunch of fatty acids, but if you can recognise certain fatty acids, you’ll be able to track down a lot more ceramide-rich products.

 Two key fatty acids to look out for are linoleic acid and niacinamide.
 These are vital ingredients of the ‘mortar’ and luckily enough, you can find them in a bunch of our products.

 Linoleic acid, also known as vitamin F, facilitates the creation of ceramide 1.
 We don’t naturally produce linoleic acid, so we need it from an outside source to create ceramides.
 Linoleic acid helps to strengthen your skin’s natural barrier, leading to plumper, healthier skin.

 You can find linoleic acid in a load of our products such as

 Niacinamide, also known as vitamin B3, increases the biosynthesis of a number of ceramides, while soothing inflammation and encouraging collagen production.
 It also lessens hyperpigmentation and regulates your sebum excretion rate, making it perfect for those with sensitive, dry and even acne prone skin.
 A wonderful all rounder!

 You’ll find niacinamide in both of our gentle daily moisturisers.

-Add these stealthy construction workers to your winter skin care routine today and your body will thank you!
+Add these stealthy construction workers to your skin care routine today and your body will thank you!